ArianMathai/DevOpsExam2024/BESVARELSE.md

     --message-body "Generate an image of a cute cat playing with yarn"
 ```

+I have also added a Dead Letter Queue (DLQ) to serve as a safety net for my main queue.
+It captures messages that fail to be processed by the main queue after three attempts.
+This setup helps ensure that problematic messages do not block the main queue, allowing for smoother processing and easier troubleshooting of errors.
 # Task 2b

 Link to workflow on push to main branch: